marshka/ml-20-21/assignment_1/README.md

 We will give you some feedback afterwards.

 ## Tasks
 You have to solve a regression problem.
-You are given a set of data consisting of input-output pairs `(x, y)`, and you have to build a model to fit this data.
+You are given a set of data consisting of input-output pairs `(x, y)`, where `x` is a bidimensional vector, and you have to build a model to fit this data.
 We will then evaluate the performance of your model on a **different test set**.

 In order to complete the assignment, you have to address the tasks listed below and submit your solution as a zip file on the iCorsi platform.
 More details are in the Instructions section below.